bencline1/Allpix_GaAs/doc/usermanual/framework.md

     in Section [Passing Objects using Messages](framework-passing-objects-using-messages.md).

-5.  **Utilities**: The framework provides a set of utilities for logging, file and directory access, and unit conversion.
+5.  **Utilities**: The framework provides a set of utilities for logging and unit conversion.
 An explanation on how to use of these utilities can be found in Section [Logging and other Utilities](framework-logging-other-utilities.md).
 A set of C++ exceptions is also provided in the utilities, which are inherited and extended by the